35 Best Sites Like eBay To Sell and Buy Stuff

 In addition, eBay regularly hosts special sales and promotions, making it the perfect place to find bargains on everything from everyday household items to rare collectibles.

-Initial 250 listings per month are free; after that, you need to pay $0.35 per insertion.
+NOTE: Initial 250 listings per month are free.
+After that, you need to pay $0.35 per insertion.
 In addition, they charge 12.9% of the final selling price.

 Whether you’re looking to buy or sell, eBay is an excellent place to start.

-That being said, a higher number of options are mostly better than one, and you may get a better deal elsewhere.
-That is why we are here discussing sites similar to eBay that you can scan before doing business.
+That being said, a number of options are better than one, and you may get a better deal elsewhere.

 1. Amazon

-Amazon is a popular online marketplace that offers buyers a wide selection of items at competitive prices.
+Amazon is a popular online marketplace that offers buyers a variety of items at competitive prices.
 Like eBay, Amazon allows third-party sellers to list their items on the site, giving shoppers a more comprehensive range of choices.

 amazon for selling

-Amazon has a built-in customer base of Prime members who are likelier to purchase items from the site.
+• Amazon has a built-in customer base of Prime members who are likelier to purchase items from this site.

 2. Depop